mbaraa/htmx-profile-picture-maker/README.md

 ## About

-**HTMX Profile Picture Maker** Is a tool that helps you turning your profile picture into an htmx lasered one!
+**HTMX Profile Picture Maker** Is a tool that helps you turning your profile picture into an htmx lasered one, because:

+1. Why not?
+1. Haven't you done it already?
+1. It's very cool!

 _Note: this is a fling project that will die in a while so don't get your hopes up._